d0x2f/ethereum-brute-force/README.md

 When I run this on my PC (i7-6700K), I get a check rate of around 1500/s.

-On an n2-standard-4 instance I see ~1000/s.
+On an n2-standard-4 GCP instance I see ~1000/s.

-I haven't tried but you may be able to run multiple instances to improve the check rate since nodejs is single threaded.
+I haven't tried but you may be able to run multiple instances of the process to improve the check rate since nodejs is single threaded.